jusjmkim/pennapps-ruby-workshop/ruby-workshop.md

 * `print` outputs the value and returns nil.
 * `puts` ouputs the value with a newline and returns nil.
 * I will denote output with `#=>`.
-<% code theme: 'blackboard', line_numbers: 'off' do %>
+<% uv theme: 'blackboard', line_numbers: 'off' do %>
   puts 'hello world'
   #=> "hello world"
 <% end %>